Born Innocent (Redd Kross album)

 Born Innocent is the first studio album by Red Cross (later known as Redd Kross), released in 1982 on Smoke 7 Records, and re-released in 1986 on Frontier Records featuring different cover art and three bonus tracks taken from the Sudden Death and American Youth Report compilations.
 The record was produced by Smoke 7 owner, Felix Alanis, who was also the lead singer of RF7.

 In 2007 the album was performed live in its entirety as part of the All Tomorrow's Parties-curated Don't Look Back series.

+Music and lyrics

+The album's lyrics contain references to Charles Manson and actress Linda Blair.
+The album contains elements of blues.

+Reception

+Nathan Bush of AllMusic gave the album three and a half stars out of five.
+He said: "Though subsequent releases found Redd Kross cleaning up their act, this debut captures them in all their youthful glory; documenting the sound of the McDonalds and company unleashed on an unsuspecting set of guitars, bass, and drums."

 Track listing

 All tracks written by Jeff and Steve McDonald except where noted.